 However, what is the difference between occasional sleep disturbances and chronic insomnia?
-Chronic insomnia, ” is marked by difficulty falling asleep or staying asleep or waking up too early.
-If it takes you thirty minutes or more to fall asleep, or you’re awake for thirty minutes or more during the night at least three times a week,” for a month or more-you’re likely suffering from insomnia (SleepDisorders…com)
+Chronic insomnia is marked by difficulty falling asleep, staying asleep, or waking up too early.
+If it takes you thirty minutes or more to fall asleep, or you’re awake for thirty minutes or more during the night at least three times a week,” for a month or more, you’re likely suffering from insomnia (SleepDisorders…com)

 It’s ultimately not so much the amount of sleep but the quality of sleep that matters.
 In our instant gratification culture, we turn to sleeping pills or alcohol for answers.
 These may help us get to sleep, but they cause more problems than they solve.
 Alcohol, sleeping pills, and other drugs suppress certain stages of sleep, resulting in sleep that does not fulfill physiological functions.
 In other words, the person wakes up still feeling tired after apparently getting sufficient sleep.

-If you are here, you are obviously wondering about acupunctuer for insomnia.
+If you are here, you are wondering about acupuncture for insomnia.
 It’s great we think!
 But we always believe in providing education above promoting services.

 Turn off the technology one hour before bedtime.
-Several small studies in adults and children have suggested that exposure to the blue light from televisions and smartphones before going to sleep impacts natural melatonin levels and leads to increased time to fall asleep (MSN.com).
+Several small studies in adults and children have suggested that exposure to blue light from televisions and smartphones before going to sleep impacts natural melatonin levels and increases the time to fall asleep (MSN.com).
 Blue light-blocking glasses have also been shown to reduce these effects.

 Work on sleep hygiene.
-It is essential that you associate the bedroom with relaxation and sleep.
-Clean and declutter your bedroom, relocate exercise equipment to another room, leave any work-related documents or material at work.
+You must associate the bedroom with relaxation and sleep.
+Clean and declutter your bedroom, relocate exercise equipment to another room, and leave any work-related documents or materials at work.

 If you read before bed make sure you are reading something fun, and don’t try to force sleep that will cause more stress and worry.

 Exercise!
-Moderate daily exercise releases tension and increases blood circulation, decreases inflammation which interrupts sleep cycles.
+Moderate daily exercise releases tension and increases blood circulation, decreasing inflammation and interrupting sleep cycles.

 Practice relaxation techniques before bed.
-Meditation, breathing exercises, progressive muscle relaxation techniques, and aromatherapy have all been proven effective methods for getting your body ready for sleep.
+Meditation, breathing exercises, progressive muscle relaxation techniques, and aromatherapy have proven effective methods for getting your body ready for sleep.

 Avoid substances that disturb sleep.
 I can’t tell you how many people I have treated for insomnia who have a habit of drinking coffee or tea in the afternoon.
 The fact is, coffee can stay in your system for up to 10 hours.
 Other substances that affect sleep quality include alcohol, sugar, and eating late at night.